ai-fab/agent-blueprint/README.md

 - `middleware/`: Custom middleware (e.g., client authentication)
 - `migrations/`: Database migration files
 - `models/`: Data models
-- `agents/`: AI agent integration code
+- `agent/`: AI agent integration code
 - `test_crud.sh`: CRUD testing script
 - `docker-compose.yml`: Docker Compose configuration for microservices

 ### Adding New AI Agents

-1. Create a new directory in `agents/` for the AI agent type
+1. Create a new directory in `agent/` for the AI agent type
 2. Implement the agent's logic and API in the new directory
-3. Add a new service to `docker-compose.yml` for the AI agent
-4. Update the main service to communicate with the new AI agent service
+3. Update the main integrate the new AI agent logic
-5. Add new routes and handlers for the AI agent's functionality
+4. Add new routes and handlers for the AI agent's functionality
-6. Update the `test_crud.sh` script to test the new AI agent endpoints
+5. Update the `test_crud.sh` script to test the new AI agent endpoints

 ## Makefile Commands